SAbakumov/DeepMAP/README.md

 ## Interactive environment

 The jupyter notebooks can guide you through running the software.
 First start with simulate_interactive.ipynb -> train_interactive.ipynb -> eval_interactive.ipynb.
 The instructions for running the software are clearly given in the jupyter notebooks.
+Graphs in the paper can be reproduced in eval_interactive.ipynb

 ## Simulating data